Beat the Odds | Tips for Keeping New Year's Resolutions

-Recharge, rethink and reinvent your resolutions:
+Recharge, rethink and reinvent your resolutions.

-Another study looked at professional baseball players showed those who smiled genuinely in their baseball pictures lived an average of 5 years longer than players who didn’t smile.
-This study provides some evidence that smiling does play a role in living longer.
+Another study looked at professional baseball players.
+Those who chose to smile in their baseball pictures lived an average of 5 years longer than players who didn’t smile.
+These studies provide evidence into how smiling plays a part in living longer.

 Here’s a simple way to start healthy eating habits: Take an extra 5 minutes each night to plan the next day’s meals.
 Once you get the hang of it, start scheduling each week’s meals.
-Cooking at home is healthy and cost-efficient - all it takes is a little preparation.
+Cooking at home is healthy and cost-efficient - all it takes is a little preparation!

 Set realistic expectations, take baby steps, and celebrate each tiny victory when keeping New Year's resolutions.